 “Sleep will enhance your ability to explore, make connections, and do less but better throughout your waking hours.”Greg McKeown

-Essentialism is about doing less but achieving more of what matters.
+Essentialism is about doing less but achieving more results that matter.
 To do this, a person has to have energy—they can’t be running on empty.
-For this reason, Essentialists make rest and sleep their priority at night so they can focus on their priority during the day.
+For this reason, Essentialists don’t try and fight science.
+They make rest and sleep their priority at night so they can focus on their priority during the day.

 Good habits for sleeping well at night include: